Polax-Digital/polax-jekyll/_posts/2021-11-15-benefits-of-whatsapp-business-for-your-company.md

 ---
 layout: post

-title: "5 Tips on design and SEO to rank better on Google"
+title: "Benefits of using WhatsApp Business for your business"
-date: 2021-10-21
+date: 2021-11-15
-description: "A lack of proper search engine optimization (SEO) is one of the most common problems for emerging businesses.
-Which business doesn’t want to appear on the first page of Google results?"
+description: "In addition to being one of the most popular mobile applications, WhatsApp is also the second largest social network in the world.
+Despite its enormous popularity, they want to go one step further and become the corporate communication channel par excellence."

 permalink: /blog/benefits-of-whatsapp-business-for-your-company
 post-image: /assets/images/blog/benefits-of-whatsapp-business-for-your-company.jpg
-post-img-alt: "Google ranking"
+post-img-alt: "Business owner using WhatsApp Business"

 category: "Business Tips"